 maven clean

-and now build your project to generate a deployable WAR file:
+Now build your project to generate a deployable WAR file:

 mvn install

-after the successful build of your project check the target/ folder.
+folder.
 It should now contain the deployable WAR file.